What Does Lawsuit Funding Regulation Cost?

 If plaintiffs need money and this need is willingly met by lawsuit funding outfits, who is complaining?

 This is a very interesting question indeed.
 A little bit of research reveals “citizens groups” lobbying for lawsuit funding regulation in this unregulated marketplace.
-For example, the US Chamber Institute of Legal Reform, which is a group of businesses, not people, is a strong opponent.
+For example, the US Chamber Institute of Legal Reform, which is a group of businesses, not people, strongly opposes an unregulated lawsuit loan industry.
 They point to potential problems in the legal system such as the supposed inability to settle cases as described above.

 Lawsuit funding regulation supporters are normally the ones who would financially benefit from the regulation.
 Ultimately, these are the real opponents to lawsuit funding.
 Readers can fill in the blanks.